projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 the restore state hypercall is called only by vBIOS when User VM is ready to resume from suspend state.

-For security design consideration of handling secure world S3, please read the previous section: :ref:`uos_suspend_resume`.
+For security design consideration of handling secure world S3, read the previous section: :ref:`uos_suspend_resume`.

 Platform Security Feature Virtualization and Enablement